billyjang/Cryptopals_Challenge/README.md

-i try to practice ruby, python, c and cryptography.
+i try to practice java, ruby, python, c and cryptography.
+prog: currently working through trying to get solutions that work next step: error handling and such